rjbs/rjbs.github.io/_posts/2013-08-28-personal-code-review-practices-mark-ii.md

 tags  : ["perl", "productivity", "programming"]
 ---
-Just about two months ago, I posted about [my revived "work through some tickets in each queue then rotate"](http://rjbs.manxome.org/rubric/entry/1996) strategy.
+Just about two months ago, I posted about [my revived "work through some tickets in each queue then rotate"]({% post_url 2013-07-04-once-again-trying-to-keep-up-with-the-tickets %}) strategy.
 When I had first tried to do it, I hadn't had enough discipline, and it failed.
 After a month, it seemed to be going very well, because of two minor changes: